mikegehard/cloudfoundry-buildpack-haskell-stack/README.md

     $ cf push haskell-api -b  https://github.com/mikegehard/cloudfoundry-buildpack-haskell-stack#1.0 -m 2GB

-**Note: Best to set the memory for the application at 2GB.
-This makes sure the compilation VM has enough memory to compile the Haskell.
-I am looking into ways to eliminate this requirement by setting the compilation container memory independently from the running container memory.**
+**Note: The first push of an application requires a lot of memory to prime the Stack cache with all of the libraries.
+It is recommended that you set the app memory to 2GB for the first push and scale it back down after the push completes.
+You may also need to scale up before subsequent pushes and scale down after those pushes complete.
+It seems that the v3 Cloud Controller API will allow for setting the compilation container memory differently than the runtime container memory so this may go away in the future.**

 ## App constraints